Clastify logo

 Principle of moments

-The practical rule is the principle of moments: for rotational equilibrium, the total clockwise torque equals the total counter-clockwise torque about the same axis.
-You can choose the axis wherever it makes the working easier.
-In statics questions, a neat trick is to put the axis through an unknown force, so that force produces no torque and drops out of the equation.
+The working rule is the principle of moments: for rotational equilibrium, the total clockwise torque equals the total counter-clockwise torque about the same axis.
+You can choose the axis wherever it makes the calculation easier.
+In statics questions, a useful trick is to put the axis through an unknown force, so that force produces no torque and drops out of the equation.

 Centre of mass in rigid-body problems

-The centre of mass is the point of an extended body that moves as if the body’s whole mass were concentrated there when considering its linear motion.
-You don’t need to calculate centres of mass in this topic, but you do need to use the idea correctly.
+The centre of mass is the point of an extended body that moves as if the body’s whole mass were concentrated there when you consider its linear motion.
+You do not need to calculate centres of mass in this topic, but you do need to use the idea correctly.

-A force through the centre of mass can produce translational acceleration without rotational acceleration.
-If the force does not pass through the centre of mass, it generally produces both translation and rotation.
-Weight is treated as acting at the centre of mass; for a uniform regular object this is often at the geometrical centre, but not always.
+A force through the centre of mass can cause translational acceleration without rotational acceleration.
+A force that does not pass through the centre of mass generally causes both translation and rotation.
+Weight is treated as acting at the centre of mass; for a uniform regular object, this is often at the geometrical centre, but not always.

 Image